Parameters for static embeds

 Parameter name Possible values

-refresh (dashboard only) integer (seconds, e.g., refresh=60)
+refresh (dashboard only) integer (seconds, e.g., refresh=60).

 font* font name

-* Available on Pro and Enterprise plans.
+* Avalable on Pro and Enterprise plans

-Downloading results is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).
+Disabling downloads is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).

 Maximum request size